junho2000/sonata/README.md

           point[key] = point[key].cuda(non_blocking=True)
   point = model(point)
   ```
-  As Sonata is a pre-trained **encoder-only** PTv3, the default output of the model is point cloud after hieratical encoding.
+  As Sonata is a pre-trained **encoder-only** PTv3, the default output of the model is point cloud after hierarchical encoding.
 The encoded point feature can be mapping back to original scale with the following code:
   ```python
   for _ in range(2):
       assert "pooling_parent" in point.keys()